GlennCo

 The students are presented with an overview of the FAA Human Factors PEAR model, as well as the FAA’s method of investigating aircraft related incidents.

-The module “Basic Electricity” presents the students with the basic knowledge of what electricity is.
+The first module “Basic Electricity” presents the students with the basic knowledge of what electricity is.
 It provides an overview of the building blocks of matter, defines protons, electrons, atoms.
 What are conductors and what are insulators, and why.
-What are electric charges, magnetism, defines DC and AC current.
-Covers series and parallel circuits, Ohms law, shorts and opens.
-Describes resistance, capacitors and capacitance, and diodes.

 Logic Symbols Introduction introduces digital logic.
 The student is presented with the symbols representing digital logic gates and their truth tables.
 Each logic gate is presented with interactive examples to describe their functions.
 Building on this knowledge, the student is presented with a series of increasingly difficult interactive circuits they have to solve.